Milestone #17338: Phase 3 Tracking Data Product

 This task is related to the redefinition of the track data products, but it's not fully dependent on it since that one mainly deals with content and storage model, while this one mainly deals with access interface.

-#4 Updated by Gianluca Petrillo over 2 years ago
+#4 Updated by Gianluca Petrillo almost 4 years ago

 The first step is the redefinition of the content of